-MIC13 is not well characterized and no homology was found other protein families or domains (Urbach et al., 2021).
+MIC13 is not well characterized and no homology was found with other protein families or domains (Urbach et al., 2021).
 Loss of MIC13 causes concomitant total loss of MIC10, MIC26 and partial loss of MIC27, making it difficult to assign the specific phenotype to any of the proteins involved (Anand et al., 2016, Guarani et al., 2015).
-We had reported two conserved motifs, the 'GxxxG' and the 'WN' motif, in MIC13 that were important for its stability and function (Urbach et al., 2021).
-Nevertheless, it is an important component of the MICOS complex and mutations in MIC13 are associated with severe form of mitochondrial hepato-encephalopathy in children (Guarani, Jardel et al., 2016, Russell, Whaley et al., 2019, Zeharia, Friedman et al., 2016).
-The patients die at very early age ranging from a few months to 5 years.
-The pathology included multi-system failure in brain, liver, kidney and heart (Godiker, Gruneberg et al., 2018, Guarani et al., 2016, Russell et al., 2019, Zeharia et al., 2016).
+We had reported two conserved 108 motifs, the 'GxxxG' and the 'WN' motif, in MIC13 that were important for its stability and function 109 110 (Urbach et al., 2021).
+Nevertheless, it is an important component of the MICOS complex and 111 mutations in MIC13 are associated with severe form of mitochondrial hepato-encephalopathy in children (Guarani et al., 2016, Russell et al., 2019, Zeharia et al., 2016).
+The patients die at 112 very early age ranging from a few months to 5 years.
+The pathology included multi-system 113 failure in brain, liver, kidney and heart (Godiker, Gruneberg et al., 2018, Guarani et al., 2016, 114 115 Russell et al., 2019, Zeharia et al., 2016).
 Neurological defects included cerebellar and optic atrophy, acquired microcephaly and hypotonia.
-Most patients also showed clear signs of liver disease accompanied by acute liver failure.
-Increased plasma levels of lactic acid, methionine, tyrosine and kerbs cycle intermediates and increased excretion of 3methylglutaconic acid was reported.
-In all the cases documented, MIC13 levels were not detectable, indicating the complete loss of MIC13 in these pathologies.
-MICOS subunits are also associated with varying degree of severity to human pathology.
-Therefore, understanding the molecular role of MICOS proteins could provide novel insights into the relevant pathobiology.
+Most patients also showed clear signs of liver 116 disease accompanied by acute liver failure.
+Increased plasma levels of lactic acid, methionine, 117 tyrosine and kerbs cycle intermediates and increased excretion of 3-methylglutaconic acid was 118 119 reported.
+In all the cases documented, MIC13 levels were not detectable, indicating the 120 complete loss of MIC13 in these pathologies.

 To identify the molecular role of MIC13, we set out to identify its interaction partners.
-Using mass-spectrometry (MS) coupled with coimmunoprecipitation (co-ip) of MIC13, we detected Stomatin-like protein 2 (SLP2) as one of the highly enriched proteins in MIC13 interactome.
-A link to MICOS regulation or cristae morphogenesis has not been reported for SLP2.
-Here, we find that SLP2 provides a scaffold to form a large interaction hub for all known MICOS subunits.
-Our results show a novel multi-layered role of SLP2 in regulating MICOS assembly and cristae morphogenesis.
-SLP2 was specifically required for the stability of MIC26 and its incorporation in the MICOS complex by regulating YME1L-mediated MIC26 proteolysis.
-Moreover, SLP2 in conjugation with MIC13 promoted the assembly of the MIC60-subcomplex into the MICOS-MIB holocomplex.
-Next to novel roles of SLP2 and YME1L, our study elucidates MIC13-specific role in MICOS assembly and cristae morphogenesis, which is important for understanding the MIC13-associated pathophysiology.
+Using 121 mass-spectrometry (MS) coupled with coimmunoprecipitation (co-ip) of MIC13, we detected 122 Stomatin-like protein 2 (SLP2) as one of the highly enriched proteins in MIC13 interactome.
+A 123 link to MICOS regulation or cristae morphogenesis has not been reported for SLP2.
+Here, we 124 identified SLP2 as an auxiliary subunit of MICOS.
+SLP2 provides a scaffold to form a large 125 interaction hub for all known MICOS subunits.
+Our results show a novel multi-layered role of 126 127 SLP2 in regulating MICOS assembly and cristae morphogenesis.
+SLP2 was specifically required for the stability of MIC26 and its incorporation in the MICOS complex by regulating 128 129 YME1L-mediated MIC26 proteolysis.
+Moreover, the combined depletion of MIC13 and SLP2 accentuates defects in MIC60 assembly, emphasizing their collaborative roles in modulating 130 assembly kinetics and formation of MIC60 puncta.
+Next to novel roles of SLP2 and YME1L, 131 132 our study elucidates MIC13-specific role in MICOS assembly and cristae morphogenesis, which is important for understanding the MIC13-associated pathophysiology.
+We further 133 introduce a 'seeder model' of MICOS assembly, wherein SLP2, along with an assembled 134 MIC10-subcomplex ('seeder' complex), facilitates the efficient incorporation 'seeding' of MIC60 135